Vicomtech/ClinIDMap/README.md

 ICD-10 CM and PCS Spanish Version https://www.sanidad.gob.es/fr/estadEstudios/estadisticas/normalizacion/home.htm

-These databeses will be uploaded and indexed in Elasticseach, which should be installed on your device.
+2. These databeses will be uploaded and indexed in Elasticseach, which should be installed on your device.
+Here, we install Elasticsearch as a Docker application.

 ### Configuration